 Academic professional track faculty are expected to make substantial contributions in one or two of the areas of responsibility: research and/or creative work, teaching, and/or service.
 Each category of the academic professional track titles (i.e., lecturer, instructional, research, practice, clinical) have different expectations for the areas in which they are required to make substantial contributions.
 These expectations are outlined in section 2.2 of this document.
-For performance evaluation purposes, each department must specify the percentage of effort assigned to each academic professional track faculty member for each of their assigned areas of responsibility.
+For performance evaluation purposes, each department must specify the percentage of effort assigned to each academic professional track faculty member for each of their assigned categories of the academic endeavor.